ScottLogic/blog/_posts/2024-05-08-measuring-energy-usage-in-the-cloud.md

 ### EC2 Instances

 We started with t2.large instances.
 This gave us 2 vCPUs and 8GB of memory.
 Memory wasn’t really a concern for our purposes and our average utilisation reflects this.
 We maintained a pretty solid utilisation level of 9.5%.
 Having 2 vCPUs was beneficial.
 Specifically, it highlighted the difference between the single threaded and multi threaded workloads.
 However, the T-series instances had one key disadvantage for us.
 They can boost.
 Now normally this would be a good thing but we needed to keep the run conditions as consistent as possible.
 Because the boosting is based on CPU tokens and is an automated process, we couldn't control for it.
-This meant we were seeing inconsistancies in our run times.
+This meant we were seeing inconsistencies in our run times.

 Another downside to the T-series instances is they run on two different Intel CPU models, the Xeon E5-2676 V3 & Xeon E5-2686 V4.
 The V4 was able to complete a Spectral benchmark about 100 seconds faster than the V3.
 This was an issue as we couldn’t specify which model we wanted every time we built up the infrastructure and would sometimes have to terminate the instance a number of times before we got the model we needed.
 Again, consistency was an issue here.

 We switched to the M4 instance family, specifically m4.large.
 This provided stability in run times, albeit slightly longer due to lack of boosting.
 Although the [AWS EC2 documentation](https://aws.amazon.com/ec2/instance-types/) lists two different CPU models for this instance type, our instances only ever used the Xeon E5-2686 V4, removing the CPU lottery problem we were having.

 M4’s worked fine for Java and Swift.
-However, for some reason that we were never fully able to explain, it didn’t pay nicely with our WebAssembly benchmarks.
+However, for some reason that we were never fully able to explain, it didn’t play nicely with our WebAssembly benchmarks.
 Every attempt to run them resulted in a 132 exit code.
 Eventually this was solved by changing the instance type to m6i.large.
 Admittedly going with M4 was probably a mistake.
 Hindsight being 20/20, we should've just gone with the newest instance we had Teads data for from the beginning.
 It would've saved a lot of time.

 ### Running benchmarks in other languages